serasset/dbnary/README.md

 ### How do I compile the extractor? ###

+First, you do not have to compile this extractor if your only purpose is to use the extracted data.
+As stated in the previous section, the extracted is made available in sync with wiktionary dumps.

+However, you are free (and encouraged) to compile and enhance the extractors.

 * DBnary extractor uses maven and is written in Java (with small parts in scala)
 * Dependencies should be taken care of by maven
 * There is no database to configure, the extractor directly uses the dump files